The Book of Unknown Americans: Main characters

-Arturo Rivera - Husband of Alma Rivera.
-He is a loving husband and father to their daughter Maribel, and he wants to help his daughter recover from her head injury.
-He moves to the United States primarily so that Maribel can attend the Evers School in Delaware.
-His previous life in Patzcuaro Mexico was stable and comfortable with a well-paying job.
-Upon arriving to the United States, he is able to obtain a work visa, and he finds a job working for a mushroom factory for less than minimum wage.
-This job involves long hours without any breaks.
-Despite his hardships, he has a good disposition and he takes great pride in his family.
-He is shot and killed after confronting Garrett's father.
+Arturo Rivera - Husband of Alma Rivera and father of Maribel Rivera.
+Before moving to Delaware, he owned his own construction company, which is where Maribel had her accident.
+In the United States, he works for a mushroom factory that sponsored his work visa in order for them to live in the United States.
+Despite the hardships he and his family face in this new country, he has a good disposition and he takes great pride in his family.

 Maribel Rivera - Daughter of Alma and Arturo.
-In Mexico, she fell from a ladder where her dad was working after her mom failed to hold it steady.
-Her accident has left with her with brain damage, which includes an inability to speak fluidly and fluently in any language.
+In Mexico, she fell from a ladder where her dad was working, after her mom failed to hold it steady.
+Due to her accident she suffered severe brain damage that left her with developmental delays, memory loss, headaches and sensitivity to lights.She is the only character in the novel that does not narrate a chapter.

 Mayor Toro - Mayor narrates a substantial portion of the story, revealing his family's economic disadvantage.
 He is a young teenage boy, the son of Panamanian immigrants Cecilia and Rafael, and he is in love with Maribel Rivera.
 He finds a kinship with her in their shared experience as poor first-generation immigrants trying to assimilate in American culture.
 They also share similar character traits, as quiet, sensitive and well-intentioned teenagers.

 Celia Toro - Wife of Rafael Toro, with whom she has two sons, Enrique and Mayor.
 She is acutely aware of her family's dire financial situation, and she offers to help by finding employment.
 But Rafael refuses to let her work because he thinks she needs to focus on child care and household duties.
 Although she finds his refusal to let her work frustrating, she obeys her husband.
 She also befriends Alma Rivera, and they become close confidants.
 She misses Panama and wishes to go back and visit.

 Rafael Toro - Husband of Celia and subscribes to traditional gender roles.
 He firmly believes a women's place is in the home and men should financially provide for their family.
 He also exhibits an inability to express emotion and harsh attitude towards his son Mayor's sensitivity.
 He is particularly upset with the Mayor's lack of interest in soccer, and he constantly compares Mayor to his older brother Enrique, who attends university on a soccer scholarship.

 Garrett Miller - A high school peer of Mayor known for bullying Mayor and Maribel.
 He sexually assaults Maribel.

-Quisqueya Solis - A notorious interloper who meddles in Mayor and Maribel's relationship.
+Quisqueya Solis - As a young girl, she immigrated to California from Venezuela when her mother married a rich American man.
+She later left home because of her step-brother and ended up in Delaware.
+She is a notorious interloper who meddles in Mayor and Maribel's relationship.